sevdawn/Kungen/README.md

 Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) (Countdown to LTL 2021)

+Connect to an external/3rd party API and read data into your app (Clicking on Flickr Gallery button takes you to a separate page of just a few of my photo galleries)
 ```

 ## CREDITS